maxutility2011/ezLiveStreaming/README.md

 export AWS_SECRET_ACCESS_KEY=[your_aws_secret_key]
 export AWS_DEFAULT_REGION=[your_default_aws_region] (optional)
 ```

+Please remember to create your own SQS queue first, and put the queue name in the api_server and scheduler config file.

 Additionally, depending on where you install your worker_transcoder and ffmpeg executable, you need to specify the path to the executable by configure the following environment variables,
 ```